The GGGG Mission Statement

 "NEWS" Section (click here)

-GGGG Hosts U.S. State Dept and International Journalists
+GGGG Hosts Asian Journalists

 The GGGG hosted the U.S. State Department and International Journalists from Malaysia, Singapore, People's Republic of China, Taiwan, and Hong Kong at the Garland County Library Auditorium.
 We were also honored to have County Judge Larry Williams, National Park Superintendent Josie Fernandez, Representative Bill Sample, five representatives from the Hot Springs School District including board president Bob Freeman, Tea Party Chairman Glen Gallus, and many others.
 Our International visitors paid us the ultimate compliment when they said, "of all the many places we have visited in the United States, you have made us feel the most welcome."
 It was obvious that our visitors enjoyed their visit and we certainly did enjoy having them here.
 See story and photos on the "News" page or click here.